top of page

 We acknowledge the Kenbi People and the descendants of Tommy Lyons being the Traditional Owners of Bare Sand Island and custodians of the sacred sites thereon.
 A small population of Flatback sea turtles (Natator depressus) and a small number of Olive Ridley sea turtles (Lepidochelys olivacea) nest at Bare Sand Island (BSI) from May to September.

 Since 1989 researchers from Charles Darwin University (formally Northern Territory University) lead by Michael Guinea have been visiting the island for sea turtle research on the small important nesting population of Flatback sea turtles.
 In 1996, annual camps were established for researchers and volunteers to collect data on the ecology and biology of BSI's sea turtles.
 Over 25 years of collected data has allowed for robust estimates of population size and to observe trends making this project important for local sea turtle conservation.
-Formed in 2004 AusTurtle Inc. has run the volunteer research camps in conjunction with CDU.

 The project was created and is still run by Dr Michael Guinea, Honorary Fellow of Charles Darwin University and President of AusTurtle Inc. With the help of AusTurtle Inc. members and volunteers this research continues to provide insights into the lives of sea turtles, their interactions with other species, and with BSI itself.